 Each individual railroad is responsible for making sure that they’re remaining compliant with every rule, regardless of their operating capacity, budgets, or the number of employees, and they do so through operational testing.
-In today’s competitive and quickly modernizing transportation industry, railroads can benefit from a digital operational testing system to support their safety and compliance goals.
+In today’s competitive and quickly modernizing transportation industry, railroads can benefit from digital operational testing to support their safety and compliance goals.

 The current state of operational testing

 At a basic level, many of the core railroad operations that consume the day-to-day of a railroader must undergo periodic inspection.
 Not only do tests have to be created, executed, and logged, but railroads are also required to conduct a 6-month review of tests, inspections, and adjustment to the operational tests and inspections program.

 Not only that, but railroads then have to maintain records of all inspections and tests, as well as records of their periodic, operational testing program reviews.

 If you don’t remain compliant, you run into safety and security risks, resulting in penalties, fines, and liabilities for mistakes.
 The best way to avoid this is by achieving a higher level of compliance with FRA regulations and General Code of Operating Rules (GCOR).

 It’s easier said than done.